yeahiasarker/object-detection-yolo/README.md

 ~~~
 cd ...
 ~~~
- Now replace all the downloaded files to the "yolo" folder
+ Now replace all the downloaded files to the "yolo" folder and type this command in the terminal
 ~~~
 python object_detection.py
 ~~~
 ###### Hurray !!!
 You did it !!!
+If you are having any os compatiblity issue, let me know.
+I will try to fix as soon as possible.
+This mini project has been successfully run on ArchLinux.